mosaba7i/42-core/libft/README.md

 This project focuses on:
 - 🧠 Understanding memory allocation
 - 🧵 Mastering string manipulation
-- ⚙️ Low-level C behavior and safety
+- ⚙️ Dealing with Makefiles
+- 🧩 Using libaries with your next projects

 ⚠️ **No bonus part was implemented in this version.**
 Only mandatory functions are included, as required by the subject.